Jean-Jacques Rousseau: Political theory

 Although Rousseau argues that sovereignty (or the power to make the laws) should be in the hands of the people, he also makes a sharp distinction between the sovereign and the government.
 The government is composed of magistrates, charged with implementing and enforcing the general will.
 The "sovereign" is the rule of law, ideally decided on by direct democracy in an assembly.

-Rousseau opposed the idea that the people should exercise sovereignty via a representative assembly (Book III, Chapter XV).
-He approved the kind of republican government of the city-state, for which Geneva provided a model—or would have done if renewed on Rousseau's principles.
+Rousseau opposed the idea that the people should exercise sovereignty via a representative assembly (Book III, chapter XV).
+He approved the form of republican government of the city-state, for which Geneva provided a model—or would have done if renewed on Rousseau's principles.
 France could not meet Rousseau's criterion of an ideal state because it was too big.
 Much subsequent controversy about Rousseau's work has hinged on disagreements concerning his claims that citizens constrained to obey the general will are thereby rendered free:

 The notion of the general will is wholly central to Rousseau's theory of political legitimacy. ...
 It is, however, an unfortunately obscure and controversial notion.
 Some commentators see it as no more than the dictatorship of the proletariat or the tyranny of the urban poor (such as may perhaps be seen in the French Revolution).
 Such was not Rousseau's meaning.
 This is clear from the Discourse on Political Economy, where Rousseau emphasizes that the general will exists to protect individuals against the mass, not to require them to be sacrificed to it.
 He is, of course, sharply aware that men have selfish and sectional interests which will lead them to try to oppress others.
-It is for this reason that loyalty to the good of all alike must be a supreme (although not exclusive) commitment by everyone, not only if a truly general will is to be heeded but also if it is to be formulated successfully in the first place".
+It is for this reason that loyalty to the good of all alike must be a supreme (although not exclusive) commitment by everyone, not only if a truly general will is to be heeded but also if it is to be formulated successfully in the first place.

 A remarkable peculiarity of Social Contract is its logical rigor, which Rousseau had learned in his twenties from mathematics: